wellcometrust/grants_tagger_light/README.md

 ## 🚦 Test

+To run the test you need to have installed the `dev` dependencies first.
+This is done by running `poetry install --with dev` after you are in the sell (`poetry shell`)

 Run tests with `pytest`.
 If you want to write some additional tests, they should go in the subfolde `tests/`